rahidelvi/blog/about/index.md

 ![Work Learn and Play][1]

 Thanks for visiting my blog.
-I don't post as often as I'd like, it's all regrettably contingent on time and motivation.
+I don't post as often as I'd like.
+It's a little contingent on time and motivation.
+Mostly time I'd say.

 Ideas benefit from periodic revision.
 Mine certainly do.
-So, 'flip-flopping' wholeheartedly embraced here.
+So 'flip-flopping' wholeheartedly embraced here.

 I'd love to hear from you.
 Feel free to leave a comment on any post or get in touch by [one of these options](https://rahidelvi.ca/contact.html).